How I Met Your Mother: Season 5

 Ted begins his job as a professor of architecture, standing in the middle of a classroom – although the mother was present, it turns out to be an economics class as he's in the wrong lecture hall.
 Barney and Robin have had a sexual relationship throughout the summer and Lily locks them in a room, forcing them to come to terms with their relationship.
 After a rough patch they decide to break up.
 Robin describes it instead as "two friends getting back together."
 Barney immediately goes back to his old ways, using the playbook to score with women.
 Throughout the season Barney and Robin show feelings of regret over their break-up.

 Ted dates a graduate student named Cindy (Rachel Bilson) and it is revealed her roommate is his future wife.
 Robin meets Don Frank (Benjamin Koldyke), her new co-anchor on her 4 AM TV show.
-Though she initially dislikes him, the two start dating and eventually she moves in with him.
+Though she initially dislikes him (as seen in the rabbit or duck episode), the two start dating and eventually she moves in with him.
 At the end of the season they break up when Don takes a job in Chicago — a job which Robin had previously turned down to stay in New York with Don.
 Robin moves back into Ted's apartment.
 Lily's father, Mickey (Chris Elliott), who was absent during her childhood, makes an appearance at Thanksgiving.
 Mickey and Lily are able to mend their relationship at the end of the meal, where Marshall uses his fourth slap on Barney.
 Ted discovered that Tony, who stole Stella away from Ted at the altar, wrote a movie on Ted and Stella's relationship.
-The movie, “The Wedding Bride,” portrays Tony as the hero and Ted as the villain.
+The movie, "The Wedding Bride," portrays Tony as the hero and Ted as the villain.
 The movie becomes popular and Ted unexpectedly sees it while on a date with another girl.
 He is infuriated by how he is portrayed in the movie, and views the actual story as the complete opposite.
 Ted buys a house, which needs to be fixed up badly, but is later revealed to be the future home for him and his children.